 As cancer survivors, those women are part of a powerful tradition that has helped shine a spotlight on cancer and raise money for prevention and treatment.
 In 2015, Tough Enough to Wear Pink in Twin Falls raised over $39,000.

-“This is our 10th year with the Magic Valley Stampede,” said Stan Mai, Chairman of Twin Falls Tough Enough to Wear Pink.
+“This is our 10th year with the Magic Valley Stampede,” said Stan Mai, Chairperson of Twin Falls Tough Enough to Wear Pink.
 “Even though Tough Enough to Wear Pink is a national organization, locally, every cent we raise, stays right here to help the women in the Magic Valley.”

 Tough Enough to Wear Pink is a volunteer group that began by providing mammograms for people with little or no insurance.
 While that service still exists today, giving has expanded to include breast cancer diagnostic examination, which is the next step if a mammogram reveals anything suspicious.